phillipian/upload-automation/README.md

 # Phillipian Article Upload Automation
 Project to automate uploading to phillipian.net
+### Jobs
+- [ ] Jeffrey - commit what you did / be able to extract articles from budget
+- [ ] Alex - style template image to display caption and credit
+- [ ] Sarah - write out the template for the script
 ### Project Requirements
 - [ ] Probably **download budget** from the folder using drive CLI
 - [ ] Extract **article text** from slug column (get from start to page break) also probably using drive CLI